open-cogsci/osdoc/content/pages/manual/variables.md

 - If a value is *numeric and integer*, it is treated as an integer.
 An example is the value *10*.
 - If a value is *numeric, but not integer*, it is treated as a float.
 An example is the value *0.1*.
+- Python 2: If a value is *bytes* then it is decoded to *str* assuming utf-8 encoding.
+- Python 3: If a value is *str* then it is decoded to *unicode* assuming utf-8 encoding.
 - All other values are left as is.

 The reason for this smart typing is convenience: You can compare one value that looks like a number to another value that looks like a number, without needing to explicitly indicate that the variables are numbers, and not strings.
 However, in some cases, smart typing can lead to unpredictable behavior.